nathanfaucett/is_numeric/README.md

 isNumeric
 =======

-is numeric for the browser and node.js
+checks if character is numeric